die-lawn/CKAD-writeup/README.md

     - I paid for about 4 sessions on top of what was provided with the exam voucher and it's what helped me bring my score to a 51% to an 88%
     - Once you are scoring more than 100 points on the killer sh sessions, book your exam
  4. **Kode Kloud Slack**
     - There is a slack channel dedicated to CKAD,CKS,CKS which is linked in the Udemy course.
 Join that group and view the pinned messages.
-Memebers in there speak about the experience with the exams and provide many tips in order to pass the exam
+Members in there speak about the experience with the exams and provide many tips in order to pass the exam

 5. **MISC resources**
 [github exercises](https://github.com/dgkanatsios/CKAD-exercises) --